godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 Enabling streaming
 ------------------

-Streaming has two requirements: streaming has to be enabled in the project, and textures have to be imported into a streamable format.
+Streaming has two requirements: it has to be enabled in the project settings, and textures have to be imported into a streamable format.

 1. Enable
-   :ref:`Rendering > Textures > Streaming > Enabled<class_ProjectSettings_property_rendering/textures/streaming/enabled>`
+   :ref:`Rendering > Textures > Streaming > Enabled <class_ProjectSettings_property_rendering/textures/streaming/enabled>`
    in the Project Settings (advanced settings must be turned on to see it).
    This setting requires a restart to take effect.
 2. Import the textures you want to stream with the **Texture2D Streamed** importer, as described below.

-Textures that are not imported as streamed textures behave as before: they stay present in VRAM.
+Textures that are not imported as streamed textures behave as before: they stay in VRAM.
 Streaming can be adopted gradually, starting with the largest textures in the project.

 Importing streamed textures